kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 In recent years my career has taken an unforeseen turn.
 After having worked a decade in small to medium businesses I suddenly found myself amid very large corporations.
 Many of them on the move to the cloud.
-Some of them experiencing the move to the cloud like a tidal wave that upends everything they have done so far in IT.
+Some of them experiencing the move to the cloud, like a tidal wave that upends everything they have done so far in IT.

 Although this post is quite snarky in its tone there is nothing bad or surprising about it.
 Large corporations are slow-moving *by design*.
 You can't just simply launch a new service or move a system somewhere else.
 There are *rules*.
 These rules, like compliance security or legal requirements, are put in place so that no individual can cause a huge amount of damage that would tank the share price.
-Furthermore, to a degree every employee should be *replaceable* like cogs in a wheel.
+Furthermore, to a degree, every employee should be *replaceable* like cogs in a wheel.

 Let's take a trip down the cloud lane and observe our imaginary, very traditional large corporation on their way.